Dmumladz3/Epam-course-module1/modules/33. Messaging in Java - JMS, Active MQ, Rabbit MQ, Kafka/Homework.md

 ![image info](./Content/Attachments/request-reply.png)

 III.
 Implement subscriber scaling, i.e. create n subscribers to a topic with the same ClientID (see Virtual Topics in ActiveMQ)
+Note.
+Implement the subscriber as a standalone application and show how it works when we add or remove subscribers.

 ![image info](./Content/Attachments/virtual-topic.png)